Chase Payment Solutions

 - Orbital Virtual Terminal

-Unfortunately, payment solutions paired with a partner software solution may not be eligible for use with Chase Merchant Services, and the list of eligible hardware is subject to change at Chase’s discretion.
+Unfortunately, payment solutions paired with a partner software solution may not be eligible for use with Chase Payment Solutions, and the list of eligible hardware is subject to change at Chase’s discretion.

 3. Pricing Isn’t Transparent for All Payment Methods